Unit 3 · Part 1 — Prime Equations & Prime Structure 0%

 5-step modelling:

-3. Unknown quantities: the largest prime in the prime factorisation of the whole expression.
+3. Unknown quantities: the largest prime that divides 2024.

 Read the problem